-FY 2016 HOME
+FY 2017 HOME

-Fairfax County received \$1,431,830 in HOME funds in FY 2016.
+Fairfax County received \$1,509,811 in HOME funds in FY 2017.
 The county uses its HOME funds to provide direct affordable housing assistance to low income individuals.
-Program accomplishments for FY 2016 include:
+Program accomplishments for FY 2017 include:

-- 1. CHDOs acquired and/or preserved six housing units providing affordable housing for low income households. - 2.
-New or continuing TBRA assistance was provided to 49 families serving 133 beneficiaries. - 3.
-Rehabilitation or construction of FCRHA-owned multifamily units was completed or underway on 121 units. - 4.
-Partnership for Permanent Housing (PPH): During FY 2016, two families successfully leased rental units with their TBRA vouchers as a part of the Partnership for Permanent Housing and one family successfully purchased a home.
+1. CHDOs acquired and/or preserved 12 housing units, two using CHDO funding, providing affordable housing for low income households.

+- 2. At the end of FY 2017 new or continuing TBRA assistance was provided to 43 families serving 124 beneficiaries. - 3.
+Rehabilitation or construction of FCRHA-owned multifamily units was completed or underway on 96 units. - 4.
+Partnership for Permanent Housing (PPH): During FY 2017, two families successfully leased rental units with their TBRA vouchers as a part of the Partnership for Permanent Housing.

-FY 2016 ESG
+FY 2017 ESG

-Emergency Solutions Grant funds in the amount of \$431,214 were received through the Consolidated Plan Action Plan and were utilized for housing relocation and stabilization services, as well as rental assistance.
+Emergency Solutions Grant funds in the amount of \$443,226 were received through the Consolidated Plan Action Plan and were utilized for housing relocation and stabilization services, as well as rental assistance.
 The funds were essential to preventing homelessness for many families as well as rapidly re-housing many families who were already homeless.

-FY 2016 CDBG
+FY 2017 CDBG

-For FY 2016, specific amounts of CDBG funding were designated by the Board for contractual commitments (such as payments on outstanding Section 108 loans), program administration, relocation assistance and an on-going home repair program that address the Vision and Mission Statement incorporated in the Five-Year Plan.
+For FY 2017, specific amounts of CDBG funding were designated by the Board for contractual commitments (such as payments on outstanding Section 108 loans), program administration, relocation assistance and an on-going home repair program that address the Vision and Mission Statement incorporated in the Five-Year Plan.
 Specific funding amounts were also approved by the Board of Supervisors for affordable housing programs and projects and for public services that are targeted to the priorities adopted by the Board of Supervisors.

-FY 2016 Home Repair for the Elderly Program
+FY 2017 Home Repair for the Elderly Program

-The Home Repair for the Elderly Program completed 144 cases and served 114 households in FY 2016 using a total of \$27,334 in local funds (for materials and supplies).
-A total of \$197,717 in CDBG funds was expended on HREP for personnel and operating costs.
-The average household income served in FY 2013 was \$23,687, which is approximately 31% of the Area Median Income (AMI) for a one-person household and meets the HUD definition of very low income.
+The Home Repair for the Elderly Program served 143 households in FY 2017 using a total of \$29,482 in local funds (for materials and supplies).
+A total of \$190,567 in CDBG funds was expended on HREP for personnel and operating costs.